What’s Your Cybersecurity Investment ROI?

 Other non-obvious and seldom talked about costs and losses associated with security incidents are:

 - Cost of economic espionage.
 The indirect impact of security breaches is hardly ever factored into the evaluation.

 - Cost of lost opportunity.
 Colonial Pipeline paid a $5 million ransom, but what about the total cost to the economy from raised gas prices and missed opportunities?

 - Cost of data privacy and compliance breaches.
 Fines and lawsuits arising from failing to comply with security regulations can result in billions of dollars in losses.

 - Cost of theft and exposure of business information.
 Imagine the effects on your business if a customer database, content plans, budgeting, and strategic information were to leak out to a competitor.

 - Cost of system downtime.
 Service unavailability during the breach, forensics, and mitigation may result in more significant losses than the data theft itself.

 - Cost of remediation.
 A breach’s investigation and remediation typically require considerable resources, especially if security was overlooked or underfunded before the incident.

 To prevent future attacks, companies eventually end up investing in security services and training after paying the hefty ransom and fines.
 This shows just how important prevention really is!
-Companies who take preventative measures against potential threats will end up saving themselves time and money down the road.
-There’s nothing worse than getting hit with an expensive ransom fee and fines which could have been prevented.
+Companies that take preventative measures against potential threats will end up saving themselves time and money down the road.
+There’s nothing worse than getting hit with an expensive ransom fee and fines that could have been prevented.
 Let’s get to the actual calculations now.